ErinZ1234567890/lecture_notes/20_recursion.md

 sum(n) = n*(n+1) / 2, which can be proved via mathematical induction.

+This would obviously be more efficient than calculating the sum recursively, but we mention this example anyway.

 ## Recursion relies heavily on the stack

 When a recursive function executes, each succesive call to the function uses ***stack memory***, which is much smaller than ***heap memory***.

-On my laptop, somewhere around `sum(10960)` my java runtime ran out of stack space and stopped functioning.
+- On my laptop, somewhere around `sum(10960)` my java runtime ran out of stack space and stopped functioning.

 The java runtime option -Xss can be used to increase the **stack size**, using -Xss400M sets the stack size to 400M.
 This allowed the sum to work for larger input values.

-I stopped trying at 1,000,000.
+- I stopped trying at 1,000,000.

 **An aside:** The -Xmx option sets the ***maximum heap size***.